 We can integrate the pressure and density profiles of the two curvature types,

 and

-to obtain surface of tension and excess entropy of the interface, respectively, where $\rho_0$ is the overall density of the system and $r_{a,b}$ are the radial distances beginning in state $a$ and ending in state $b$.
-In our case, data collection is taken from the center of the cluster, so the integral $S_e$ is taken from $r_a=0$.
-Excess entropy $S_e$ across the interface is negative in the convex case and positive in the concave case, which provide a measure of the surface tension at different regions of the interface and serves as a driving force for interface coarsening.
+where $\rho_0$ is the overall density of the system and $r_{a,b}$ are the radial distances beginning in state $a$ and ending in state $b$.
+In our case, data collection was taken from the center of the cluster; therefore, the integral $S_e$ was taken from $r_a=0$.
+The excess entropy, $S_e$ across the interface is negative in the convex case and positive in the concave case, which provides a measure of the surface tension at different regions of the interface and serves as a driving force for interface coarsening.